Context

 Fix

-I have moved the changes here as well and applied it to a few simple benchmarks as demonstration.
+I have moved the changes here as well and applied them to a few simple benchmarks as a demonstration.

-We can revert ones that are controversial and add other ones in follow-ups, this PR is mostly meant to add the setup feature.
+We can revert the ones that are controversial and add others in follow-ups.
+This PR is mostly meant to add the setup feature.

 Benchmarks

-Most benchmarks show a modest “speedup”, others a “slowdown” - but it’s only the effect of the setup that’s not measured anymore - and a run phase which does the same operation in each epoch iteration (wallet benchmark changes were reverted since for simplicity):
+Most benchmarks show a modest "speedup"; others a "slowdown" - but it's only the effect of the setup that's not measured anymore - and a run phase that does the same operation in each epoch iteration (wallet benchmark changes were reverted for simplicity):